fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 	Use a separate page for this plugin!

 This plugin manages blog post subscriptions.
 All email links will point to this page.
+We´ve already did some basic settings for this module in the installation process.
+But you should so some more configurations.

 Configure the Subscription manager via TS (see :code:`t3extblog\Configuration\TypoScript\setup.txt`, look for "subscriptionManager"!